Foreign relations of Qatar

-Foreign relations of Qatar is conducted through its Ministry of Foreign Affairs.
+Foreign relations of Qatar are conducted through its Ministry of Foreign Affairs.
 Arab states were among the first to recognize Qatar, and the country gained admittance to the United Nations and the Arab League after achieving independence in 1971.
 The country was an early member of OPEC and a founding member of the Gulf Cooperation Council (GCC).
 Diplomatic missions to Qatar are based in its capital, Doha.

-Qatar's regional relations and foreign policies are characterized by strategy of balancing and alliance building among regional and great powers.
-It maintains independent foreign policy and engages in regional balancing to secure its strategic priorities and to have recognition on the regional and international level.
-As a small state in the gulf, Qatar has an "open-door" foreign policy where Qatar maintain ties to all parties and regional players in the region, including with organizations such as Taliban and Hamas.
-However, Washington Institute published a report in August 2021 stating Qatar's connections with the Taliban have made the country a potential contact for regions seeking negotiations with Afghanistan.
+Qatar's regional relations and foreign policies are characterized by a strategy of balancing and alliance building among regional and great powers.
+It maintains an independent foreign policy and engages in regional balancing to secure its strategic priorities and to have recognition on the regional and international level.
+As a small state in the gulf, Qatar has an "open-door" foreign policy in which Qatar maintains ties with all parties and regional players in the region, including organizations such as Taliban and Hamas.
+However, Washington Institute published a report in August 2021 stating that Qatar's connections with the Taliban have made the country a potential contact for regions seeking negotiations with Afghanistan.
 Qatar has also been key to negotiating cease-fires between Israel and Hamas that have restored calm after four wars, last seen in 2021.
 At the same time, Qatar was one of the main supporters of Hamas, both economically and in terms of propaganda.
 Qatar used to express support for movements associated with the Muslim Brotherhood.